Browse Submitted Place Names

 Veyatie (Body of Water) Scottish

 The name of a loch in north-west Scotland, from the Gaelic Mheathadaidh, which is of uncertain derivation.
-This appears to be a tri-thematic name composed of meatha-, a derivative of Old Norse mjó or mjór "narrow", combined with an uncertain second element and the suffix -aidh, derived from Old Norse á "river"... [more]
+It appears to be a tri-thematic name composed of meatha-, a derivative of Old Norse mjó or mjór "narrow", combined with an uncertain second element (presumably the name of the river that led to the loch, which is lost) and the suffix -aidh, derived from Old Norse á "river".

 Víðbláinn (Other) Norse Mythology